HordurPalsson/Kest2vw/Windows Verkefni/Windows Verkefni.md

 Why would you ever change the default virtual memory page file settings in Windows?
 > Getur aukið hraða tölvunar með því að stækka magnið a virtual memory.

+## 11.2.6.2 Lab - Use Device Manager

+What information is listed in the Device Manager window?
+Why would you use it?
+> Velja hlutinn í device manager og láta kíkja hvort drivers séu í boði fyrir hann á netinu eða leyta af þeim sjálfur og láta windows keyra þá.

+What additional information does Driver Details provide?
+> Provider, file version, copyright, digital signer og driver files.

+What two options do you have for updating the driver?
+> Update drivers automatically eða browse my computer for drivers

+What does the Roll Back Driver button do?
+The Roll Back Driver can be grayed out on your computer, why would it be grayed out?
+> Eldri drivers eru ekki boði.

+What are the other available options?
+> Driver details, update drivers, disable device og uninstall device.

+## 11.3.1.11 Lab - Monitor and Manage System Resources

+In Notepad, click File > Print.
+Record a listed printer below.
+Note: You do not need to install a physical printer.
+> Microsoft print to pdf.

+What message did you receive?
+How would you fix this?
+>

+When DHCP Client stops, what other services will also be stopped?
+>